fimbullinter/wotan/packages/mithotyn/README.md

   * no `exclude` option
 * doesn't provide code fixes for rule failures
 * doesn't validate `.wotanrc.yaml` and `.fimbullinter.yaml` files
+* doesn't refresh lint failures if configuration changes; you need to reopen or change the file

 ## License